-PROCEDURAL STEPS Reason for Complaint or Protest Time Limit Rule Hearing and Decision By: Fee COMPLAINT Disagreement with competition conditions or Competition Official's decision None 9.2.1 Any Competition Official None VERBAL PROTEST Complaint was not resolved.
-30 minutes after incident 9.2.2 2 Competition Officials None WRITTEN PROTEST Competitor was not satisfied with COs' decision, must be submitted 30 minutes after COs' decision 9.2.3 and 9.3 3-person Jury appointed by Match Director \$20.00 For NM protests, see below on Protest Form.
-At National Matches, the NM Protest Comm. makes final decision APPEAL TO CMP Competitor or COs may appeal Jury decision, except NM Protest Comm.
-Decisions are not subject to appeal.
-72 hours after Jury decision 9.4 CMP Protest Committee None
+PROCEDURAL STEPS Reason for Complaint or Protest Time Limit Rule Hearing and Decision By: Fee COMPLAINT Disagreement with competition conditions or a Match Official's decision None 9.2.2 Any Match Official None VERBAL PROTEST Complaint was not resolved.
+30 minutes after incident 9.2.3 2 Match Officials None WRITTEN PROTEST For NM protests, see below Competitor was not satisfied with Match Officials' decision; protest must be submitted in writing (if possible, use the Protest Form).
+30 minutes after Match Officials' decision 9.2.4 and 9.3 3-person Jury appointed by Match Director At National Matches, the NM Protest Committee makes a final decision, which is not subject to appeal. \$20.00 APPEAL TO CMP The Competitor or Match Officials may appeal a Jury decision to a CMP Protest Committee, except that a NM Protest Committee decision is not subject to appeal.
+72 hours after Jury decision 9.4 CMP Protest Committee: decisions are not subject to appeal.
+None

-CO: Competition Official.
-COs who may decide protests are the Match Director, Range Officers, Statistical Officers and, if EST are used, Technical Officers (Rule 7.15).
+Match Officials who may decide Verbal Protests are the Match Director, Range Officers, Statistical Officers and, if EST are used, also the Technical Officer (Rule 8.2.3)./

-CMP SCORE CHALLENGE PROCEDURES
+CMP SCORE CHALLENGE PROCEDURES (Smallbore Rifle Rules)

-Rule 8.1.9: "The purpose of scoring challenges is to correct errors, not to rescore shots that have already been scored with an approved method of scoring" (Rule 8.1.2).
+Rule 8.1.9: The purpose of scoring challenges is to correct errors, not to rescore shots that have already been scored with an approved means of scoring (Rule 8.1.2).

-SCORING METHOD Scoring is done by: Challenge Rule: Challenges allowed for: Challenge decision by: Challenge fee: Manual Scoring Official Scorers appointed by Statistical Officer (may be competitors, volunteers or trained SOs) 8.1.9 8.2.2 Competitor may challenge the value of a shot or the number of shots that were not decided by using a scoring gauge or template.
-Chief Statistical Officer (Rules 4.3 & 9.1) VIS (electronic) Scoring Orion Scoring System (image technology and software) 8.1.9 8.4.5 Competitor may request a "re-evaluation" of a shot that he/she feels was scored incorrectly.
-Statistical Officer must evaluate the original scan/image to decide if there was an "obvious error." ≥ \$3.00, fee is must be returned if challenge is Electronic Target Scoring EST target and computer system 8.3.2 Shot does not register (missing shot) Unexpected zero Protested shot value Erroneous scoring (tape/belt not advancing) Technical & Statistical Officers must decide if target score (or missing shot) indication was correct. upheld
+SCORING METHOD Scoring is done by: Challenge Rule Challenges allowed for: Challenge decision by: Challenge Fee Manual Scoring Official Scorers appointed by Statistical Officer (may be competitors, volunteers or SOs.
+8.1.9 8.2.2 Competitor may challenge value of a shot or number of shots that were not decided by using a gauge or template.
+Chief Statistical Officer (Rules 4.3 & 9.1). ≤ \$3.00, must be returned if challenge is upheld VIS Scoring Orion Scoring System 8.1.9 8.4.5 Competitor may protest that shot hole was not correctly identified.
+Statistical Officer must decide if there was an "obvious error."
+Electronic Target EST target and computer system 8.3.3 Shot does not register (missing shot) Erroneous scoring (tape/bet not advancing) Protested Shot value Unexpected zero Technical and Statistical Officers must decide if target score (or no score) indication was correct.